Jpe230/SonicPad-Debian/README.md

 I'm not responsible for bricked devices, failed prints, etc. This is merely a place where I can share a personal project with the rest of the world.

-- YOU are choosing to make these modifications, by no means I'm forcing you to replace the OS of you pad.
+- YOU are choosing to make these modifications, by no means I'm forcing you to replace the OS of your pad.
-- The prebuilt image is "as-is", meaning, I don't plan to give it a long-term support, bugs or errors aren't my resposability.
+- The prebuilt image is provided "as-is"-- meaning, I don't plan to give it long-term support and bugs or errors aren't my responsibility.

-**Please take in mind that this will certainly void your warranty and is not endorse by Creality in any way.**
+**Please take in mind that this will certainly void your warranty and is not endorsed by Creality in any way.**

 ## 🪙 Credits